fermi-lat/extendedArchive/README.rst

    $ git tag vXX

-wher vXX is the extended archive release number.
+where vXX is the extended archive release number.